lukso-network/docs/docs/standards/LSP6-KeyManager.md

 ## Setting permissions

 The code snippets below show how to set permissions for **Bob** on a Universal Profile owned by `yourEOA`.
-It assumes that the profile has been deployed using [lsp-factory.js](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started) tool.
+It assumes that the profile has been deployed with our [lsp-factory.js](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started) tool.

 <Tabs>
   <TabItem value="web3js" label="web3.js" default>